MrCooksIT/it-gateway/digital-technology/grade9/html-css/html-basics.md

 **HTML provides the skeleton of a web page** - it defines what content appears and how it's organized, but not how it looks visually (that's CSS's job).

 ---
+## 💻 Interactive Examples

+Throughout this lesson, you'll find **"Try It Yourself"** interactive examples.
+These let you:
+- See the code running live in your browser
+- Edit the code and see changes immediately
+- Experiment without breaking anything
+- Learn by doing!

+{: .tip }
+**How to use interactive examples**: Click "Run Pen" to load the example, then edit the code in the editor.
+Your changes appear instantly in the preview!

+---

 ## 🏛️ Basic HTML Document Structure